Solar air heat: Variations of transpired solar collectors

 Unglazed transpired collectors can also be roof-mounted for applications in which there is not a suitable south facing wall or for other architectural considerations.
 A number of companies offer transpired air collectors suitable for roof mounting either mounted directly onto a sloped metal roof or as modules affixed to ducts and connected to nearby fans and HVAC units.

 Higher temperatures are also possible with transpired collectors which can be configured to heat the air twice to increase the temperature rise making it suitable for space heating of larger buildings.
 In a 2-stage system, the first stage is the typical unglazed transpired collector and the second stage has glazing covering the transpired collector.
 The glazing allows all of that heated air from the first stage to be directed through a second set of transpired collectors for a second stage of solar heating.

-Another innovation is to recover heat from the PV modules (which is often four times more than the electrical energy produced by the PV module) by mounting the PV modules onto the solar air system.
+Another innovation is to recover heat from the photovoltaic (PV) modules (which is often four times more than the electrical energy produced by the PV module) by mounting the PV modules onto the solar air system.
 In cases where there is a heating requirement, incorporating a solar air component into the PV system provides two technical advantages; it removes the PV heat and allows the PV system to operate closer to its rated efficiency (which is 25 C); and it decreases the total energy payback period associated with the combined system because the heat energy is captured and used to offset conventional heating.